ReactPoland/React-Convention-Book/text/909_React_Convention.md

 Copy the Counter route directory and rename it as Dashboard (location is src/routes/*):
 ![animated dashboard copy](http://test.przeorski.pl/book/903_copy_counter_to_dashboard.gif)

+###### IMPORTANT: from that point we will create a new component based on a copy of the Counter route that orginally is located at __src/routes/Counter__ in the the @davezuko's redux starter.

 Next step is to find any related things to counter and then: